 - “Going to work, putting your head down, and getting things done isn’t good enough (to them).”

 - “Get the courage to go outside your department, solicit feedback, and be a visible representation of your department.”

 Don’t dismiss this.
 Check out How to Develop Essential Soft Skills for a Successful Career if you haven’t already.

 Get a New Job

-There was one problem, well two actually.
+There was one problem, well, two actually.
 There was no promotion path or chance to get a raise.
-It was hard to stay motivated when there was no upside, no chance to grow, despite years of hard work and successful projects.
+It was hard to stay motivated when there was no upside and no chance to grow despite years of hard work and successful projects.
 So I left.